colorizenl/colorize-java-commons/readme.md

 The following Gradle build tasks are available:

-- `gradle clean` cleans the build directory
+- `gradle clean` cleans the build directory.
-- `gradle assemble` creates the JAR file for distribution
+- `gradle assemble` creates the JAR file for distribution.
-- `gradle test` runs all unit tests
+- `gradle test` runs all unit tests.
-- `gradle coverage` runs all unit tests and reports on test coverage
+- `gradle coverage` runs all unit tests and reports on test coverage.
-- `gradle javadoc` generates the JavaDoc API documentation
+- `gradle javadoc` generates the JavaDoc API documentation.
-- `gradle dependencyUpdates` checks for and reports on library updates
+- `gradle dependencyUpdates` checks for and reports on library updates.
 - `gradle publishToMavenCentral` publishes the library to Maven Central.
   Requires [credentials](https://vanniktech.github.io/gradle-maven-publish-plugin/central/#secrets).

 License
 -------

-Copyright 2007-2025 Colorize
+Copyright 2007-2026 Colorize

 > Licensed under the Apache License, Version 2.0 (the "License");
 > you may not use this file except in compliance with the License.